profsmith89/ctps/_sources/chap10.md

 byte_address = index * size_of(character) + starting_byte_address
 ```

 To implement a hash table with insertion, deletion, and search operations that execute in constant time, we create an array (let's call it `hash_table`) as large as the hash space we need.
 Each location in this array will be a fixed number of bytes (let's call it `sz`), which are large enough to hold the largest value we want associated with the hash table keys.
-Then when a script asks for `hash_table[5]`, for example, the code behind the hash table abstraction computes the memory address of the value we want by adding the address of `hash_table[0]` and 5 times `sz`.
+Then when a script asks for `hash_table[5]`, for example, the hash table code computes the memory address of the value we want by adding the address of `hash_table[0]` and 5 times `sz`.
 With this address, it directly accesses the memory location containing the value.
 Constant-time lookup.
 Insertion and deletion involve a similar set of operations.

 ## With high probability